LaxarJS/laxar/docs/manuals/infrastructure_and_tools.md

 So, let us see what happens once all required JavaScript modules are available:

-  1. The `init.js` collects all dependencies for your application and passes them to `laxar.bootstrap()`.
+  1. The `init.js` collects all dependencies for your application and passes them to `laxar.create`.

-  2. `laxar.bootstrap()` creates the runtime services based on your configuration, and bootstraps all technology adapters used by your application.
+  2. `laxar.create().….bootstrap()` sets up the runtime services based on your configuration, and bootstraps all technology adapters used by your application.

-  3. If a flow was passed as part of the configuration, it is now instantiated, and its patterns are used to set up the [Navigo router](https://www.npmjs.com/package/navigo).
+  3. If a flow was initialized before bootstrapping (using `laxar.create(…).flow( name, domNode )`), it is now instantiated, and its patterns are used to set up the [Navigo router](https://www.npmjs.com/package/navigo).

   4. The router matches the flow routing patterns against the current URL, and invokes the LaxarJS _flow controller_ with the matching place, so that the current _page_ is determined (possibly after following redirects).